EckoTan0804/wowchemy-blog/content/ai/pytorch/getting-started/autograd.md

 The code above creates the following DCG under the hood:

-{{< figure src="https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/1*jGo_2J9UQeynwG_3olUD4w.png" title="Each dotted outline box in the graph is a tensor (variable) and the purple rectangular box is an operation." numbered="true" >}}
+{{< figure src="https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/1*jGo_2J9UQeynwG_3olUD4w.png"  caption="Each dotted outline box in the graph is a tensor (variable) and the purple rectangular box is an operation." numbered="true" >}}

 ### `Tensor`